LINKS TO AUTHOR'S SERVICES

 COPYRIGHT & CONTRACT INFO:

-Everything on copywriter and how to protect your work.
+Everything on copywriting and how to protect your work.

 CREATIVE RIGHTS FOR WRITERS OF THEATRICAL & LONG-FORM TV MOTION PICTURES - Writers Guild of America, West.